 Since 2012 the number of international students from Africa, Asia and the Middle-East entering Ireland for mid to long-term courses has dramatically increased, perhaps by more than 25%.
 What is the impact of this?
-Does Ireland provide an environment for students from Africa to thrive and further their education?
+Does Ireland provide an environment for students from Africa to thrive and further their education at Irish universities?
 How does the Ireland of today benefit from the influx of international students, including those from African countries?
 Consider the impact of their arrival from economic, social and a cultural perspective.

 The positive effect on educational institutions.